 I did run away a few times, but never made it more than a few hours in the desert before I gave up and returned home.
 No one ever knew I was gone.

-Then, as a teenager, I moved to the east coast and forgot about the desert for long time.
+Then I moved away and forgot about the desert for long time.

 Many years later, I’m back in southern California and the memories came flooding back.
 These photos are my reacquaintance with the desert.